sagold/json-schema-library/README.md

 ### oneOfProperty

-For `oneOf` resolution json-schema states that a data is valid, if it validate against exactly one of those sub schemas.
-In some scenarios this is unwanted behaviour as the actual `oneOf` schema is known and only validation errors of this exact sub schema should be returned.
+For `oneOf` resolution, json-schema states that data is valid if it validates against exactly one of those sub-schemas.
+In some scenarios this is unwanted behaviour, as the actual `oneOf` schema is known and only validation errors of this exact sub-schema should be returned.

-For an explicit `oneOf` resolution the json-schema may be extended by a property `oneOfProperty`.
-This will always associate an entry with a matching value (instead of schema validation) and return only this schema or validation errors, depending on the current task, e.g.
+For an explicit `oneOf` resolution, the json-schema may be extended by a property `oneOfProperty`.
+This will always associate an entry with a matching value (instead of schema validation) and return only this schema or validation errors, depending on the current task.
+For example:

 ```ts
 const schema = {